Sam Cunningham

-Samuel Lewis Cunningham Jr (August 15, 1950 – September 7, 2021), nicknamed "Bam", was an American professional football player who was a fullback in the National Football League (NFL) for 10 seasons with the New England Patriots.
-He played college football at USC, where he was named a first-team All-American and received MVP honors in the 1973 Rose Bowl.
+Samuel Lewis Cunningham Jr (August 15, 1950 – September 7, 2021), nicknamed "Bam", was an American professional football fullback who played in the National Football League (NFL) for 10 seasons with the New England Patriots.
+He played college football for the USC Trojans, where he earned first-team All-American honors and was the MVP of the 1973 Rose Bowl.

-Selected in the first round of the 1973 NFL Draft by the Patriots, Cunningham became the franchise's all-time leading rusher.
+Selected in the first round of the 1973 NFL draft by the Patriots, Cunningham became the franchise's all-time leading rusher.
 He was inducted to the College Football Hall of Fame in 2010.
 The same year, he was also inducted to the Patriots Hall of Fame.

+Early life

+Cunningham was born on August 15, 1950, in Santa Barbara, California to Samuel Sr. and Zoe (Ivory) Cunningham.
+His father was a railroad worker, and his mother died when Cunningham was young.
+He was later raised by his father and stepmother Mabel (Crook) Cunningham, who was a nurse.
+Cunningham had three brothers, including future NFL star Randall Cunningham.

+He attended Santa Barbara High School.
+Wearing number 39 for the Dons, he scored 39 touchdowns as a fullback, while also playing linebacker.
+He was also known in high school for genuineness, honesty, and decency as a human being.
+He once had a 4 ft 10 in (1.47 m) teammate who was being mercilessly bullied, until Cunningham announced to the team that the bullies would have to go through Cunningham first if they wanted to go after his teammate, an event that changed the smaller teenaged boy's life.